Subscribie/subscribie/docs/content/en/docs/Tasks/enable-donations.md

 date: 2023-03-21
 weight: 5
 description: >
-  A guide to help you Enable Donations in your shop.
+  Accept donations in your shop.
+How to enable donations.
 ---

 ## Steps to Enable Donations